CUEAudio/sdk_demo_ios_spm/README.md

 import CUELive
 ```

-Then add the UIButton object with the following tap handler
+Then add the UIButton object with the following tap handler to start the LightShow
 ```swift
 @IBAction func LaunchLightshowButtonPressed(_ sender: Any) {
     let initialController = NavigationManager.initialController()